Cherrapunji & Shillong, Meghalaya: Monsoon 7 Hidden Paradise

 Notes:

-• Entry fees are approximate and may vary seasonally or for foreigners.
+• Entry fees are approximate and may vary seasonally or for foreigners

-• Many natural sites are free or minimal cost, but trekking with a local guide is recommended (₹300–₹800).
+minimal cost, but trekking with a local guide is recommended (₹300–₹800).

 • Some guesthouses or eco-camps include free access to nearby falls or guided walks.